 There is an emerging global interest across a variety of disciplines in permaculture especially with changes in climate and the need to increase sustainable living.
 This course is specifically designed for those who want to apply sustainable initiatives to their previous studies and discipline and develop their understanding of how to live, work and promote more sustainable patterns of living in order to meet the needs of current and future generations.

 Structure and assessment

-You are required to complete four core courses.
+You are required to complete four core units.

-For example courses you could study as part of the Graduate Certificate in Permaculture Design program please click here.
+For example units you could study as part of the Graduate Certificate in Permaculture Design course please click here.